spiceMonkey/Arduino-FOC/docs/simplefoc_library/code/sensors/encoder.md

 // enable encoder hardware interrupts encoder.enableInterrupts(doA, doB)
 ```
 You can name the buffering functions as you wish.
-It is just important to provide them to the `encoder.init()` function.
+It is just important to provide them to the `encoder.enableInterrupts()` function.
 This procedure is a tradeoff in between scalability and simplicity.
-This allows you to have more than one encoder connected to the same arduino.
+This allows you to have more than one encoder connected to the same MCU.
 All you need to do is to instantiate new `Encoder` class and create new buffer functions.
 For example:
 ```cpp
 // encoder 1
 Encoder enc1 =  Encoder(...);